Rahul-Prasad-07/DevOps-Roadmap/README.md

 - how os differ from each other ?

 ### Virtualization
+- what virtualization and virtual machine?
+- why virtualization is useful
+- hypervisor
+- how virtualization works
+- why companies adopting virtualization?

 ### Linux file system
 ### Main linux command
 ### Package Manager